mostly-ai/jenkins-miniconda/README.md

 # jenkins-miniconda
 Jenkins installation with Miniconda3 on top.

 Based on [jenkins/jenkins:lts](https://hub.docker.com/r/jenkins/jenkins/) and will be updated automatically on new release.
-On top of jenkins [Miniconda with Python 3.6](https://conda.io/miniconda.html) is installed at `/opt/conda`.
+On top of Jenkins [Miniconda with Python 3.6](https://conda.io/miniconda.html) is installed at `/opt/conda`.
 Use `--build-arg CONDA_DIR="<conda dir>"` to override the default installation path.
 The [Mostly AI Anaconda Cloud](https://anaconda.org/mostlyai) channel is added as additional channel.

 ## Usage